jannden/blockrunners/README.md

 # Copy the IDL to the frontend.
 anchor run copy_idl

-# Run the tests.
+# Run the tests including the "test" feature.
-anchor test
+anchor test -- --features test

 # Airdrop yourself some money if necessary.
 solana airdrop 5